 Santsford History, Family Crest & Coats of Arms

 Today's generation of the Santsford family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
-The Santsford family lived in Shropshire, although their name is derived from the Old English and translates directly as sandy ford.
-Such a name would have indicated that the original bearer lived near such a landmark.
+The Santsford family lived in Sandford in Berkshire, Devon, Dorset, Isle of Wight, Oxfordshire, and in Shropshire.
+These place names come from the Old English words "sand," and "ford."
+However, the name also seems to have arrived with the Normans, among whom were Ralph and Richard de Sanfort, Normandy.

 Early Origins of the Santsford family

 The surname Santsford was first found in Shropshire at Sandford, where Thomas de Saundford, one of the "companions in arms" of William I was given lands, for his assistance.
 He is mentioned in the Domesday Book of 1086.
 "Richard de Sanford was certainly seated at Sandford soon after the Conquest, and which has ever since remained their principal seat."

 Sandford Hall, near Whitchurch survives today.
 This county house is thought to have been built between 1700 and 1750 and at the time of writing is up for sale.
 Thorpe-Salvin in the West Riding of Yorkshire was home to a branch of the family.
 "It was anciently the property of the Salvin family, and subsequently of the Sandfords, by whom the now ruined Hall was erected about the middle of the 16th century."

 Another early record of the family was Fulk de Sandford (d.
 1271), also called Fulk de Basset, Archbishop of Dublin, nephew of Sir Philip Basset.
 "There was a Richard de Sandford, a prebendary of St. Paul's in 1241, and John de Sandford, (died 1294) Archbishop of Dublin, was Fulk Sandford's brother, and is known to be illegitimate."